nullifedmirror/notTube/README.md

 - YouTube (via page extraction, embedded extraction and internal API)
 - BitChute (experimental)
-- Twitch.tv (experimental)
+- Twitch.tv (experimental, avaliable within internal testing)

 ## Requirements

 - Java JRE/JDK 8 or newer
 - A media compatible web browser (HTML5 preferred, but supports flash player)
+- Internet access

 ## Getting Started
 1. Download a distribution of nTube.
 2. (ideally in a console) Launch nTube.
-3. nTube should be on port of 8080 of localhost.
+3. nTube should be on port 8080 of localhost.

 ## Attributions
 ## License